oasis-tcs/tosca-specs/2_0/events.md

 component behaviors that are effectively *fine grained* workflows.
 These mini-workflows specify local behaviors for interleaving operations defined in node types with with interface operations defined in the relationship types.
+Unlike the *imperative workflows* in Version 1.x, the localized *mini workflows* specified in interface definitions have the following characteristics:
+- They apply to all nodes of a specific type, rather that to specific nodes in a service template.
+- Events can be propagated based on the types used in requirement definitions and capability definitions without needing to identify specific target nodes by name.

 When nodes and relationships are organized in a service topology graph, these fine grained workflows propagate events across tge graph which causes end-to-end behavior to emerge.
-This *emergent behavior* is an generalization of the automatically created declarative workflows of TOSCA v1.x.
+This *emergent behavior* is a generalization of the automatically created declarative workflows of TOSCA v1.x.

 The remainder of this section illustrates how operations of interfaces defined in relationship types could be interleaved with interface operations defined on source and target nodes of this relationship.
 We use the `Standard` and `Configure` interface types defined in the Simple Profiles as example.

-The desired interleaving is shown in the following figures:
+The desired interleaving between interface operations on a relationship and interface operations on the source node of that relationships is shown in the following figure:
 ```mermaid
 sequenceDiagram
     Source Node->>Source Node: create